Kane Hemmings: Burton Albion

 On 12 August 2020, Hemmings signed for Burton Albion, on a two-year deal, following his departure from Dundee.

 Tranmere Rovers

-On 13 January 2022, Hemmings joined EFL League Two side Tranmere Rovers on a two and a half year deal, for an undisclosed fee.
+On 13 January 2022, Hemmings joined EFL League Two side Tranmere Rovers on a two-and-a-half-year deal, for an undisclosed fee.
+After captaining the club in the 2022–23 season, Hemmings departed Tranmere by mutual consent on 1 September 2023.